-Günther Förg has built several, practically identical libraries in his studios and apartments in Switzerland and Germany.
+Günther Förg has built three libraries in his studios and apartments in Switzerland and Germany.
 The Stiftung zur Förderung zeitgenössischer Kunst in Weidingen (Foundation for the Promotion of Contemporary Art in Weidingen) acquired one of these libraries with approximately 3000 books.

 This library will be open for study purposes all year round, by appointment.
 It is located in a new building, complementing the sculpture garden, guest house and the exhibition space of the Foundation.

 The building, as well as the exhibition space and the guest house of the Foundation, is designed by the Trier office, Axt Architekten.
 It is situated in the old inner part of Weidingen, directly adjacent to the parish church: Church of the Immaculate Conception of Mary.
 It is a simple and reduced structure based on the architectural tradition of the region.

 With an impressive ceiling height of 4 meters, the new building is divided in two parts: the exhibition space and the library.